syncfusion-content/windowsforms-docs/WindowsForms/Map/ColorPalettes.md

 ---
 layout: post
-title: ColorPalettes | Windows Forms | Syncfusion
+title: ColorPalettes in Windows-Forms Map Control | Syncfusion
-description: colorpalettes
+description: Learn here all about the colorpalettes feature of Syncfusion Windows Forms Map (Maps) control and more.
 platform: windowsforms
 control: Maps
 documentation: ug
 ---

-# Color Palettes
+# Color Palettes in Windows Forms Map (Maps)

 Color palette is a set of colors applied to the shapes.